Treating Alzheimer’s with TMS – The Evidence

 Current treatment for Alzheimer’s disease focuses on managing symptoms, as there is no known cure.
 Standard care may involve:

 Despite these interventions, most available treatments offer only modest short-term benefits.
-There is increasing interest in non-pharmacological approaches that may modify the disease course, such as Transcranial Magnetic Stimulation (TMS).
+There is increasing interest in non-pharmacological approaches that may modify the disease course, such as Transcranial Magnetic Stimulation (TMS) and its potential benefits in treating Mild Cognitive Impairment (MCI) before Alzheimer’s fully develops.

 How does Transcranial Magnetic Stimulation work?